SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 ## Methodology

 The core of our method is measuring the change in probabilities (or sureness) as the model generates text.
 However, simply analyzing the probabilities is insufficient, as some tokens are easier to predict regardless of context (e.g., punctuation or common words).
 To account for this, we employ various normalization techniques.
-Below is a step-by-step breakdown of our method:

 ### 1. Fitting a Line to Token Probabilities